 The products of the Russian automotive industry are consistently strengthening their presence in the Vietnamese market.
 This was announced by the Trade Representative of Russia in Vietnam, Vyacheslav Kharinov, summarizing the development of Russian-Vietnamese relations for 2025 at a press conference in Hanoi.
-According to him, automobiles and solutions in the field of high technology are becoming one of the key areas of bilateral economic cooperation.
+According to him, cars and solutions in the field of high technology are becoming one of the key areas of bilateral economic cooperation.

-Kharinov cited the GAZ THANH DAT auto assembly plant, established in 2019 with the support of the governments of the two countries, as one of the most illustrative examples of successful industrial cooperation.
-For six years now, GAZ vehicles have been consolidating their position in the Vietnamese market, while simultaneously developing exports to other countries in the region.
+One of the most illustrative examples of successful industrial cooperation, Kharinov called the car assembly enterprise "GAZ THANH DAT", created in 2019 with the support of the governments of the two countries.
+For six years now, GAZ cars have been consolidating their position in the Vietnamese market, while simultaneously developing exports to other countries in the region.
 In addition to GAZ, the Russian manufacturer KamAZ also operates in Vietnam, which forms a stable base for the presence of the domestic automotive industry in the republic.

 Against this background, the entry of the flagship of the Russian passenger car industry, the AvtoVAZ concern, into the Vietnamese market is being worked out.
-According to Kharinov, the start of retail sales of Lada cars in Vietnam is planned for 2026.
-Preparatory work is already underway, including the creation of an official representative office, the search for potential partners, and the testing of cars in local climatic conditions.
+According to Kharinov, the start of retail sales of Lada cars in Vietnam is scheduled for 2026.
+Preparatory work is already underway, including the creation of an official representative office, the search for potential partners, and testing of cars in local climatic conditions.

 As part of this stage, AvtoVAZ sent nine Lada cars of various models and modifications to Vietnam.
 These cars are intended for certification and obtaining all the necessary permits to enter the local market.
 According to unofficial information, the delivery included Lada Granta, Vesta, Niva Legend and Niva Travel.